 Acceptance Criteria 3 DAF Section Site and Soil Assessment On-site Sewage Management Hazard Class confirmed by the designer/installer?
-Site and soil assessment undertaken in accordance with Minimum Standards set out in Section 3.2.1 and documented in a Wastewater Management Report by a suitably qualified and experienced wastewater consultant.
+Site and soil assessment undertaken in accordance with Minimum Standards set out in Section 3.2.1 and documented in a Wastewater Management Report by a suitably gualified and experienced wastewater consultant.
 3.2.1 System Selection and Sizing Preliminary design calculations for a minimum 2-4 options accompanied by NPV assessment.
 Summarise potential treatment and land application systems considered and justify preferred option in the Wastewater Management Report.
 Detailed wastewater characterisation including temporal variation using existing data for subject site or similar facilities.
 Site specific design and performance criteria confirmed based on guidelines and reported performance.
 Process design outlining rationale, performance and capacity to manage flow and loads.
 Sizing of land application systems using daily soil water, nutrient and pathogen modelling.
 Hydraulic design of collection, treatment and land application components.
-Design drawings (CAD or similar) and specifications for all system components.
-3.2.2 Site plan prepared in accordance with Council's Minimum Standard Table 3-7 Constructability Owner / applicant has signed the statement within the Section 68 Application Form?
+Site plan prepared in accordance with Council's Minimum Standard Constructability Owner / applicant has signed the statement within the Section 68 Application Form?
 Attendance at a pre-approval site meeting by a Council officer, designer and owner.
 Preparation of a 1-2 page Constructability Assessment by a preferred installer confirming the capacity to install the proposed system and approximate cost range.
 3.2.3 Cumulative Impacts Standard Cumulative Impact Assessment completed in accordance with the DAF by a suitably qualified consultant.
-Establishment of an easement over the proposed Effluent Management Area Commissioning and Performance Validation Preparation of as-built drawings of all system components.
+Establishment of an easement over the proposed Effluent Management Area (EMA) as described in Section.
+Assessment must demonstrate achievement of buffer distances, demonstrate sufficient useable land and achievement of long-term ecosystem and health protection objectives.
+Commissioning and Performance Validation Preparation of as-built drawings of all system components.
 Certification4 by installer and designer that the system has been constructed in accordance with the design.
 Performance validation monitoring as described in 3.2.5 for either; a) systems on High/Very High Hazard lots with ADWF<10kL/day; or be) all systems with ADWF >10kL/day.
 Preparation and submission of an Operation, Monitoring and Maintenance Plan to Council for approval.
 3.2.5